tj-tusharjain/azure-compute-docs/articles/virtual-machines/linux/run-command-managed.md

 The following examples use [az vm run-command](/cli/azure/vm/run-command) to run shell script on an Azure Linux VM.

 ### Execute a script with the VM
-This command will deliver the script to the VM, execute it, and return the captured output.
+This command delivers the script to the VM, execute it, and return the captured output.

 ```azurecli-interactive
 az vm run-command create --name "myRunCommand" --vm-name "myVM" --resource-group "myRG" --script "echo Hello World!"
 ```

 ### List all deployed RunCommand resources on a VM
-This command will return a full list of previously deployed Run Commands along with their properties.
+This command returns a full list of previously deployed Run Commands along with their properties.

 ```azurecli-interactive
 az vm run-command list --vm-name "myVM" --resource-group "myRG"
 ```

 ### Get execution status and results
-This command will retrieve current execution progress, including latest output, start/end time, exit code, and terminal state of the execution.
+This command retrieves current execution progress, including latest output, start/end time, exit code, and terminal state of the execution.

 ```azurecli-interactive
 az vm run-command show --name "myRunCommand" --vm-name "myVM" --resource-group "myRG" --expand instanceView